common-workflow-language/user_guide/_episodes/02-1st-example.md

 ~~~
 {: .source}

-Now, invoke `cwl-runner` with the tool wrapper and the input object on the command line:
+Now, invoke `cwl-runner` with the tool wrapper 1st-too.cwl and the input object echo-job.yml on the command line.
+The command is
+`cwl-runner 1st-tool.cwl echo-job.yml`.
+The boxed text below shows this command and the expected output.

 ~~~
 $ cwl-runner 1st-tool.cwl echo-job.yml